mike-petrut/crop-yield-forecasting/README.md

 The model will ask for an authentication key and open your default browser, prompting you to log onto your Gmail account which has an associated Google Earth Engine key.
 The authentication code provided in Google can then be copy-paste into Bash and the model will continue to run.

+To run the blog post and generate a HTML file, run the blog_post_final_210705.ipynb from start to finish

 ## Example Usage

 An example of how to run this model will be to define a link to the geodataframe that you would like to be the area of interest.
 The file used in this document is all the croplands for South Australia, but this can be reproduced using another region of Australia.
 Note that the actual data for yield used is for South Australia, this can be changed to other states or territories by changing the test on line 15 of 'py02_model_data_setup'.
 If the user wants to test a geography outside Australia they will need to add their data source of historical values into the model in this same notebook.